 Hiking down from the crater rim to the lakeside is also an option.
 Descent takes 30 minutes, an climbing back up takes about an hour.
 Yes, it is possible to swim in the lake, but the water is very cold (5° celcius).
 Coming back up from the laguna, you can hire a mule to ride for a few dollars.

-Cotopaxi began a new eruptive cycle in August of 2015.
-Black Sheep Inn is located in a SAFE area far on the western cordillera of the Andes.
+Cotopaxi had an eruptive cycle starting in August of 2015, but Black Sheep Inn is located in a SAFE area far on the western cordillera of the Andes.
 We are far away from any danger in the event of a major eruption.
-Cotopaxi is not visible from the Inn.
+Cotopaxi is not even visible from the Inn.
 Please check current news outlets for the most up-to-date information.

 One of the signature natural wonders of Ecuador and one of the highest active volcanos in the world at 5,897 meters (19,347 feet).
 Cotopaxi's iconic spare outline dominates the countryside in all directions.
 On clear days, Cotopaxi's snow-covered peak is visible 50 km away in Quito.
 Black Sheep Inn is located in the Cotopaxi Province, but...
 Cotopaxi National Park and Volcano is over a 3 hour drive away from the Inn.